Valerie Martínez: Poetry

 Martinez is the author of six books of poetry, two chapbooks, and one book of translations.

-A book-length poem, Count', was published by the University of Arizona Press in August 2021.
+Her book-length poem, Count', was published by the University of Arizona Press in August 2021.
 Count is a hybrid work that reckons with the reality of climate change.
 The poem unfolds over 43 sections of myth-gathering, endangered flora and fauna, accounts of climate devastation, storytelling, witnessing, references to works of eco-art, and evocations of children.
 Central to the poem is the idea of counting, as in countdown to the extinction of species, enumeration of the wonders of the natural world, and counting our way back to the balance that is required to save ourselves from climate destruction.
+The poem is the subject of a world-premiere vocal work, "As the Waters Began to Rise", by composer Peter Gilbert which premiered in April of 2022, performed by Ekmeles.

 Each and Her (winner of the 2011 Arizona Book Award) was nominated for a Pulitzer Prize, the William Carlos William Award, the National Book Critics Circle award, the PEN Open Book Award, the Ron Ridenhour Prize (among other honors), and was an honorable mention in the 2011 International Latino Book Awards.
 Each and Her is a book-length, collage poem which addresses the murders of women in Juarez, Mexico, as well as the phenomenon of femicide.
 It continues to receive wide acclaim and is taught in Latino Literature, Women's Literature, and other literature classes nationwide.

 Martinez's first book of poetry, Absence, Luminescent (Four Way Books 1999), won the Larry Levis Prize and a Greenwall Grant from the Academy of American Poets after being a finalist in the Walt Whitman, National Poetry Series, and Intro Award competitions.
 Prize judge Jean Valentine praised the book thus: "Valerie Martinez has written an extraordinary book; these poems are expansive, surprising, intelligent; her subjects are as alive as her language.
 Her willingness to take risks is uncommon, and so is her compassion."
 A second edition of the book was published in 2010.